Engineering Design Graphics Mechanical Specialty, Certificate of Technology

 - Offers students the skills needed to prepare technical drawings and/or 3D models using Computer Aided Drafting (CAD), design, and 3D modeling software; and

-- Offers degree plans in three areas:
+- Offers degree plans in four areas:

 Growth in Houston’s diversified job markets has created employment openings for drafters.
 Career opportunities for drafters are available in: